layumi/MORE2024/README.md

 Submission template can be found at [ACM](https://www.acm.org/publications/proceedings-template) or you may directly follow the [overleaf template](https://www.overleaf.com/read/yfpxtyngmzjn).

+## Submission Type
+**(1).** Original papers (up to 4 pages in length, plus unlimited pages for references): original solution to the tasks in the scope of workshop topics and themes.

+**(2).** Position or perspective papers (up to 4 pages in length, plus unlimited pages for references): original ideas, perspectives, research vision, and open challenges in the area of evaluation approaches for explainable multimedia systems;

+**(3).** Survey papers (up to 4 pages in length, plus unlimited pages for references): papers summarizing existing publications in leading conferences and high-impact journals that are relevant for the topic of the workshop;
+Page limits include diagrams and appendices.

+Submissions should be single-blind due to limited publication time, written in English, and formatted according to the current ACM two-column conference format.
+Suitable LaTeX, Word, and Overleaf templates are available from the ACM Website (use “sigconf” proceedings template for LaTeX and the Interim Template for Word).

 ## Important Dates

 **Submission of papers:**